remoshock/remoshock/README.md

 ## 📝 pyshock.ini

-The file `pyshock.ini` is automatically created with random tokens and codes when you start pyshock for the first time.
+The file `pyshock.ini` is automatically created with random tokens and transmitter codes when you start pyshock for the first time.